 Some other less-used exceptions apply to police reports also.
 But these are the three most common reasons why, even though police reports fit the definition of hearsay, they are frequently used in court.

-If you are under investigation, or have been arrested by any law enforcement agency, feel free to contact one of our experienced Criminal Defense Attorneys, for a free initial consultation about your legal rights and possible defenses.
+If you are under investigation, or have been arrested by any law enforcement agency, feel free to contact one of our experienced Columbus criminal defense attorneys, for a free initial consultation about your legal rights and possible defenses.
 In addition, if you have been wrongfully convicted, arrested, imprisoned, maliciously prosecuted, or have suffered some other wrong, feel free to contact one of our experienced attorneys, for a free initial consultation.Related Posts